P-2the-inni/Image-To-Starbound-Converter/README.md

 ![Readme Icon](icon.png)

+## **Disclaimer / Warnings**

+I **do not** take any responsibility for any problems caused from this mod, I recommend **making a backup** of any world files you intend to place converted builds on prior to pasting any builds.<br>
+During the testing phase of this item I **very** occasionally ran into an issue where certain pasted builds would crash my game and I had to delete the world file and start over, I did not encounter this bug at all on the C++ (current) build of the program, I am simply stating this for the sake of transparency, if you want to be safe, back up your stuff.<br>

+Also when pasting, as a general rule of thumb, I would not paste images larger than your screen as this can lead to lag / crashes and just general Starbound buggy interactions (typical).<br>

+## Intro

 Please let me know of any suggestions / bugs, I think bugs can be reported using the "Issues tab" on this github page (I'm new to using Github)<br>
 Currently only works with vanilla blocks, it doesn't include gravity blocks or certain "buggy" blocks, may be possible to add modded blocks through patches or something similar but that would be quite tricky, might investigate that if requested.<br>